LembkeM/ioBroker.echarge_cpu2/README.md

     4. Click on the "+" symbol of the eCharge cPu2 adapter

 ## Configuration

 Additional to the adapter installation you have to configure the adapter and add the Url of your Wallbox.

 ## Usage

 ## Changelog

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   (MLembke) unused react in Admin removed

 ### 0.0.6 (2023-05-24)

-* (MLembke) Implemented a scheduled based checking the online state.
+-   (MLembke) Implemented a scheduled based checking the online state.
-* (MLembke) Updating the deviceinformation if the onlinestate changes to true.
+-   (MLembke) Updating the deviceinformation if the onlinestate changes to true.
-* (MLembke) Implemented a scheduled based checking of the CP state if the onlinestate is true.
+-   (MLembke) Implemented a scheduled based checking of the CP state if the onlinestate is true.
-* (MLembke) Corrections done to become an ioBroker.repository member.
+-   (MLembke) Corrections done to become an ioBroker.repository member.

 ### 0.0.5 (2023-05-18)

-* (MLembke) README Text changed.
+-   (MLembke) README Text changed.
 Logo added.

 ### 0.0.4 (2023-05-17)

-* (MLembke) release workflow to npm finished
+-   (MLembke) release workflow to npm finished

 ### 0.0.3 (2023-05-16)

-* (MLembke) initial release
+-   (MLembke) initial release

 ## License

 MIT License

 Copyright (c) 2023 MLembke <m.lembke@lembke-it-service.de>